daniehben/worldbank-api-pipeline/README.md

 Rather than focusing solely on point-in-time comparisons, the project emphasizes **trajectories, volatility, shock sensitivity, and structural differences** across countries and indicators.

+## ⦿ Research Paper (Project Synthesis)

+This project culminates in a thesis-level analytical paper that synthesizes all modeling, event analysis, and data coverage findings into a single narrative framework.

+📄 **Gender Outcomes, Instability, and Data Visibility in the MENA Region**
+→ `/paper/gender_outcomes_data_visibility_mena.pdf`

+The paper addresses the central question of this project:

+> *When gender outcomes appear stable or unstable, are we observing social reality — or the limits of what data systems are able to measure?*

+It integrates country trajectories, indicator behavior, shock sensitivity, classification results, and data coverage analysis to interpret gender-related risk under political and economic volatility.

 ## ⦿ Project Purpose
 The project aims to answer the following core questions: